MaazKhan01/Hotel_Management_System/README.md

 # Hotel_Management_System
-Simple Hotel management system using C-Language for College project (This program is only runs in a Turbo C++ IDE )
+Simple Hotel management system using C-Language for College project (This program will run in a Turbo C++ IDE or Code Block)